pnp/sp-dev-fx-extensions/README.md

 .\ApplyTemplate.ps1 https://yourtenant.sharepoint.com/sites/yoursite FavouritesList.xml
 ```

 You'll be prompted for your credentials and then the list will be created.
-The only thing included in the template is the Toast list.
+The only thing included in the template is the Favourites list.
 You may receive a warning about the site template not matching but this can be safely ignored since the custom list definition is supported everywhere.

 > Read More Here: [Introducing the PnP Provisioning Engine](https://github.com/SharePoint/PnP-Guidance/blob/551b9f6a66cf94058ba5497e310d519647afb20c/articles/Introducing-the-PnP-Provisioning-Engine.md)